-A company or individual that takes their own money and uses it to help another business or individual is known as a private investor.
+The private investor definition is a company or individual that takes their own money and uses it to help another business or individual.
 They invest in small or large start-up businesses, as well as businesses that have been operating, but have run into hard financial times.
-Some private investors also help individuals who cannot secure a mortgage or loan through a bank.
-The investor will negotiate the terms of the investment.
+Some private investors also help individuals who cannot secure a mortgage or loan through a bank and will negotiate the terms of the investment.
+Take a look at the different types of private investors in the investment fund industry.

 Some private investors have the option to invest passively, meaning they give their funding, but they do not play a role in the company they have invested in at all.
 Other investors have an interest and have the necessary capital, but they do not have the entrepreneurial skills it takes to run a company.
 Therefore they invest with the intent of learning more from the business, and having a role in the company, or a seat on the board of directors.